 As Americans, our culture doesn’t value leisure time the same way as other countries do.
 In fact, the United States is the only advanced economy in the world without a vacation policy.

 This too-tough-to-take-a-break attitude comes from the top, and it’s not benefiting anyone’s health: Both men and women who don’t take vacations are more likely to have a heart attack, and women are far more likely to be depressed.

-Your business won’t fall apart if you take a little time off.
-In fact, recharging actually helps.
+So let’s clear up a few misconceptions: Vacation is not just for lazy people, and your business will not fall apart if you take a little time off.
+In fact, recharging actually helps your business.
 Consider some of the benefits of taking a break:

 Find fresh inspiration and renewed drive.

 When you’re burned out, you’re just going through the motions at work.
 You’re tired, stuck, and stressed.
 Simply removing yourself from your usual environment and routine gives you a new perspective, both literally and figuratively.
 When you give your mind a rest, it becomes a more fertile ground for creativity, which allows you to work out problems and generate new ideas.